eneagizzarelli/DENDRITE/README.md

    ```
     This will complete the configuration of DENDRITE, creating the necessary folders, downloading GeoLite2 database and assigning ownership and permissions to user _enea_ (or the one you specifically decided).

-4. Modify your `/etc/ssh/sshd_config` file in order to disable many SSH parameters (not handled by the code) whenever a user connects to your machine using SSH:
+4. Modify your `/etc/ssh/sshd_config` file in order to disable many SSH parameters (not handled by the code) whenever user _enea_ (or the one you specifically decided) connects to your machine using SSH:
    ```sh
    Match User enea
       X11Forwarding no